Table Of Contents

 Ask your appraiser to explain his/her qualifications and how often he/she must update certificates and participate in training programs.
 Ask him/her what the report will consist of and when you can expect to receive a preliminary report.
 You can ask for examples of previous work too and how they came to their conclusions.
 If you feel the preliminary report is lacking, you have the right to end the appraisal process before the final report is issued.

 The appraisal, although different from a CMA, may include findings that support the CMA.
 The report will explain how the appraiser determined the value of your property, his/her methods and assumptions, the size and condition of your home and permanent structures, and any improvements that you’ve made and the materials used in those improvements.
-It will also look at serious structural problems (ex. cracked foundations), make note of the surrounding area (ex. new or established developments, acreage).
+It will also look at serious structural problems (ex. cracked foundations) and include information about the surrounding area (ex. new or established developments, acreage).
 The appraiser will evaluate recent market trends in the area that might affect the value of your home as well as how the neighborhood might impact the property value.
 Maps, photographs and sketches may also be included in the appraisal.

 Once you’ve determined which appraiser you’re going to use, discuss their fees and how long it takes to get the preliminary and final reports.
 The amount they charge will be dependent on the complexity of the property, size and market.
 You’ll typically have to sign a service agreement and determine a payment date (a partial, up-front payment is usually required).